data-dot-all/dataall/CONTRIBUTING.md

 Please read through this document before submitting any issues or pull requests to ensure we have all the necessary information to effectively respond to your bug report or contribution.

+## First Things First

+When in doubt, **open an issue**.
+For almost any type of contribution, the first step is to open an issue.
+Even if you think you already know the best solution, writing down a description of the problem you are trying to solve will not only give everyone else context, but also help [consolidate your thoughts]9https://en.wikipedia.org/wiki/Rubber_duck_debugging).
+If its a really trivial change, like a typo or spelling error, you can skip this step, but when in doubt, open an issue

 ## Reporting Bugs/Feature Requests